papivot/pace-docs/PKS High Availability.md

 vm-4376c6a8-fcfb-41a2-6ee9-4093de299e97   Ready    <none>   4d    v1.13.5   10.0.11.6                   Ubuntu 16.04.6 LTS   4.15.0-50-generic   docker://18.6.3
 vm-ff5ccd32-6fd8-43f3-6849-9d56ba679784   Ready    <none>   4d    v1.13.5   10.0.11.7                   Ubuntu 16.04.6 LTS   4.15.0-50-generic   docker://18.6.3
 ```
 - Login to one of the worker VMs.
+Use the section **PKS Advanced troubleshooting with BOSH** ->
 - We will kill the kubelet  process on the worker VM.
 > `ps -eaf|grep kubelet`